Kerynn/movie_collection/README.md

 </div>

 # <p align="center">Movie Collection</p>
 Continuing to learn Python and Django by building a web application containing movie data.
 View the collection of all movies, add a new movie, view movie details, and delete a movie.
-App was created during the Turing School of Software & Design's Mod 4 Hackathon.